tsinghua-fib-lab/pycityagent/README.md

 <a id="quickstart"></a>
 ## 🚀 QuickStart

-Get started with CityAgent in just a few minutes!
+Get started with AgentSociety in just a few minutes!

 ### 1. Config Configuration
-CityAgent uses a configuration file written in `.yaml` format to manage settings for various components.
+AgentSociety uses a configuration file written in `.yaml` format to manage settings for various components.
 Below is a sample configuration file (`config_template.yaml`) that showcases the structure:

 ```yaml
 llm_request: